wwu-webtech/ashlar/README.md

 ## Getting Started

 ### I. Lando
 0. Download and install version v3.0.0-beta.39 of lando (or the latest **stable** version.
-Be sure to read the release notes, some versions contain hot fixes that will cause problems in this installation process) [Lando](https://github.com/lando/lando/releases)
+Be sure to read the release notes, some versions contain hot fixes that will cause problems in this installation process) [Lando](https://github.com/lando/lando/releases).

 ### II.
 Drupal
 Download the latest stable version of [Drupal 8](https://www.drupal.org/download)

-Unzip the archive and use the terminal to navigate into the folder `drupal-8.x.x`
+Unzip the archive and use the terminal to navigate into the folder `drupal-8.x.x`.

-In the terminal, run
+In the terminal, run:

     lando init